LibertyLocked/GTAVMods/GTAVMod_RainbowPaint/readme.txt

 This mod makes paint on a vehicle dynamic.
 It creates a rainbow transition on the paint color!
 To adjust transition speed, open RainbowPaint.cs and change the TICK_INTERVAL (which is in milliseconds).

+Note: It is intentional that only the vehicle player is in will have rainbow paint effect.

 Requirements:
 1. ScriptHookV
 http://gtaforums.com/topic/788343-vrel-script-hook-v/